takuma1102/cfcompare/README.md

 ## Citation

-`cfcompare` is an independent implementation of TROP.
-If you use the TROP estimator, please cite the original paper:
+`cfcompare` is an independent package to implement TROP.
+If you use the TROP estimator, please cite the original JAM paper:

 - Athey, S., Imbens, G. W., Qu, Z., & Viviano, D. (2026). *Triply Robust Panel Estimators.* Journal of Applied Econometrics, 1--16.